-The facility has a formalized, written staffing plan that addresses the mandatory elements required by this standard.
+The facility has a formalized, written staffing plan that addresses the mandatory elements required by the standard.
 The staffing plan is reviewed annually for consideration of needs to improve the sexual safety in the facility.
-The facility, in collaboration with the PREA Coordinator, review the staffing plan to determine if adjustments are needed to the staffing plan, the deployment of monitoring technology, or the allocation of facility/agency resources to commit to the staffing plan to ensure compliance with the staffing plan.
+The facility, in collaboration with the PREA Coordinator, reviews the staffing plan to see whether adjustments are needed to the staffing plan, the deployment of monitoring technology, or the allocation of facility/agency resources to commit to the staffing plan to ensure compliance with the staffing plan.
+The plan was reviewed on October 13, 2017.
 A copy of the staffing analysis was secured during the pre-audit phase.
-SOSCF uses overtime when needed to maintain minimum staffing levels.
+The NWSCF uses overtime if needed to maintain minimum staffing levels.
 Daily reports are used to document any deviations from the staffing plan.
-Deviations from staffing have been from closing Units for construction or when units were closed due to no one being housed there.
-An annual review is completed to determine if adjustments are needed.
-SOSCF officers are required to complete scheduled and unscheduled rounds not less than every 30 minutes in all areas.
+All posts are covered with overtime if necessary.
+An annual review is completed to see whether adjustments are needed.
+NWSCF officers are required to complete scheduled and unscheduled rounds not less than every 30 minutes in all areas.
 This information is documented in logbooks in the units.
-Unannounced rounds are documented on the supervisor's daily activity report.
-The facility has 125 cameras that are monitored by control staff to aid in supervision.
-There were several blind spots identified in the areas inmates have access to.
-When pointed out, the facility immediately began discussing ways to address the blind spots.
-The facility uses a screening system to identify vulnerable inmates during the initial screening process prior to placement in a cell.
+Unannounced rounds are documented on the unit logbooks scribed in red ink.
+The facility has an electronic monitoring system that is monitored by control staff to aid in supervision.
+There were a couple of blind spots identified to which inmates have access.
+The facility currently has a three-year plan in place to address these blind spots and is aware of where the problems are.
+Leadership has amended the staffing plan to provide additional staff coverage in troublesome areas.
+Staff take extra precautions to ensure these areas are closely monitored by staff.
+The facility uses a screening system to identify vulnerable inmates during the initial screening process before placement in a cell.
 Vulnerable inmates are placed alone in cells adjacent to the officer's desk and extra observation rounds are conducted for heighten security.
-In order to verify that intermediate or higher-level supervisors conduct unannounced rounds, I reviewed logbook entries and compared the logbook entries to video footage in order to verify that rounds were conducted.
-In interviews with the intermediate and higherlevel supervisors, I determined that unannounced rounds are conducted sporadically and without warning to staff.
+To verify that intermediate or higher-level supervisors conduct unannounced rounds, I reviewed logbook entries and compared the logbook entries to video footage to verify the rounds were conducted.
+In interviews with the intermediate and higher-level supervisors, I determined that unannounced rounds are conducted sporadically and without warning to staff.
 Supervisors vary their routes throughout the facility and never announce that they are making rounds.
-Rounds were verified for both day and night shifts.
+Unannounced rounds were verified for day and night shifts.